 Los Angeles Diversion

-New Diversion legislation has been under consideration in California over the course of the past few years.
-Mr. Caplan is taking steps to prepare clients for possible changes.
+New 2015 Diversion legislation has been approved in Los Angeles County.
+Mr. Caplan is taking steps to prepare clients for these changes.

-California lawmakers recently sought to modify existing law, which would have resulted in substantial changes to “Diversion.”
-While historically, Los Angeles City Attorney Diversion Programs required “authorization” from the prosecuting agency, Penal Code section 1001.94 enacts a Pilot Program which will allow judges to independently make that determination.
-However, this legislation was veteod by the governor.
+California lawmakers recently updated existing law, which will result in substantial changes to “Diversion.”
+While historically, Los Angeles City Attorney Diversion Programs required “authorization” from the prosecuting agency, Penal Code section 1001.94 enacts a Pilot Program which will allow judges to independently make a determination of diversion eligibility in LA County.

-Historically in California and Los Angeles Superior Courts, prosecutors had the sole authority to postpone misdemeanor cases at any point before plea or trial, and allow participation in a Pre-Trial Diversion Program.
+Historically in Los Angeles Superior Courts, prosecutors had the sole authority to postpone misdemeanor cases at any point before plea or trial, and allow participation in a Pre-Trial Diversion Program.

 Diversion programs typically required terms such as: